AivantiaPanama/DentalOperix/docs/architecture/GOVERNANCE_BASELINE.md

 - Projection Engine Adoption
 - PRD to Leads Synchronization

+## Source of Truth Persistence Clarification

+Logical Source of Truth:

+- Leads

+Current physical persistence:

+- Google Sheet / Google Sheets CRM worksheet

+Verified implementation evidence:

+- `src/server/google/crm.ts` appends, reads and updates Leads through Google Sheets.
+- `src/server/google/sheets.ts` exposes the legacy Leads sheet adapter.
+- `src/lib/api/dental.server.ts` writes new dental leads through `appendLeadToSheet` and updates status, Calendar event id and email-sent flags through `updateLeadInSheet`.
+- `GOOGLE_SHEET_ID` and `GOOGLE_SHEET_NAME` are required server configuration values for the current working implementation.

+Governance interpretation:

+`Leads = Source of Truth` is a logical domain rule.
+Google Sheet is the current physical persistence mechanism for Leads.

+A future relational database may replace Google Sheet as the physical persistence mechanism only through a governed persistence transition.
+That transition must preserve the Leads domain as the Source of Truth and must not create a second concurrent Source of Truth.

 ## Evidence-Based Documentation Rule

 Implementation assessments may inspect, inventory, audit and classify.